ericdugg/rancher-terraform-multi-stage/README.md

 ## provision
 Use `terraform.tfvars.example` as a template.
-Updated `backend.tf` with your AWS details for state.
+Update `backend.tf` with your AWS details for state.
+Update `ansible/group_vars` for `lba` and `lbr` to set keepalived floating IP for api and rancher.
 Run `terraform apply` which provisions only one resouce:
 - null_resource.ansible_provision